RnScully/Player-of-Games/src/README.md

 - -g : how many generations you want the evolvers to get.

 ### q_learn_2048.py
-This script trains a Q-Learner using tensorflow Nueral Nets.
+This script trains a Q-Learner using tensorflow Neural Nets.

 Args are:
 - -v : Bool, true will run in headless mode